Locate your BBQ's in a safe area

 A huge amount of heat comes out of the back of a gas BBQ.
-This is why its crucial to ensure that the gas BBQ isn’t situated in front of any flammable materials.
-These include: window frames, artificial living walls, hedges, flammable cladding etc. Note that if you have a ‘feature wall’ behind your gas BBQ, that reduces the risk, as it acts as a heat shield.
+This is why it’s crucial to ensure that the gas BBQ isn’t situated in front of any flammable materials.
+These include window frames, artificial living walls, hedges, flammable cladding etc. Note that if you have a ‘feature wall’ behind your gas BBQ, that reduces the risk, as it acts as a heat shield.

 Safe locations for The Chef’s Anvil:

-As the Chef’s Anvil is open fire, we recommend that it isn’t used in the vicinity of anything that could catch alight from sparks.
-For example: thatch roofs, oil tanks, timber buildings etc. Ensure the Anvil is placed on a non-flammable surface to prevent any damage or fire risk.
+As the Chef’s Anvil is an open fire, we recommend that it isn’t used in the vicinity of anything that could catch alight from sparks.
+For example thatch roofs, oil tanks, timber buildings etc. Ensure the Anvil is placed on a non-flammable surface to prevent any damage or fire risk.
 We don’t recommend putting the Chef’s Anvil under a covered area.

 Safe locations for Charcoal BBQ’s:

-Ensure the location of your charcoal BBQ is away from flammable materials, i.e. thatch roofs and oil tanks etc. Similarly, do not place it directly in front of any materials that could easily combust, for example artificial living walls, flammable cladding etc.
+Ensure the location of your charcoal BBQ is away from flammable materials, i.e. thatch roofs and oil tanks etc. Similarly, do not place it directly in front of any materials that could easily combust, for example, artificial living walls, flammable cladding etc.